billbrod/spatial-frequency-stimuli/README.md

 - Run `python stimuli.py -h` to view the docstring.

+- Run `python stimuli.py 714 8.4` to recreate the files as used by the NSD (and thus to match the files on the OSF).
+  - `714` and `8.4` specify the diameter in pixels and degrees of visual angle, respectively.
-- Run `python stimuli.py`.
-You can probably trust the defaults for most things.
+  - You can probably trust the defaults for most things.

 - These will all be located in the (newly-created) `data/stimuli` folder under this one.
 The `.npy` files are for using in Python, the